Waterfront (band)

-Waterfront is a 1980s Welsh pop duo, comprising Phil Cilia (full name Philip Laurence Cilia) and Chris Duffy (full name Christopher James Duffy), who emerged from the ashes of local Cardiff band The Official Secrets.
+Waterfront are a 1980s Welsh pop duo, comprising Phil Cilia (full name Philip Laurence Cilia) and Chris Duffy (full name Christopher James Duffy), who had previously been in local Cardiff band The Official Secrets.
 The band met their manager, John Newman, when recording demos at his recording studio, Music Factory, in Cardiff.
-Newman remained with them as a personal manager throughout their successful years.
+Newman remained with them as personal manager throughout their successful years.